Should I take Conversation Classes?

-Chinwag was one of those words that even though I understood what we were speaking about, I had no idea what he meant at all.
+Chinwag was one of those words that even though I understood what we were speaking about, I had no idea what the word chinwag meant at all.

-On the other hand, I realized exactly what he said when he talked about "to dot around" even though his use of the word dot made very little sense to me at the time.
+On the other hand, I realized exactly what he meant when he said, "to dot around" even though the way he pronounced the word "dot" was unrecognizable at the time.

 Hopefully, this post will answer:

-► What "chinwag" and "to dot around" means and why I’m mentioning it
+► What "chinwag" and "to dot around" means,

 What is a conversation class?

-Well, from a schools perspective it's a class in which students don't just learn or study English but rather the focus is to use it.
+Well, from a schools perspective it's a class in which students don't just learn or study English but rather use it.
 From a students point of view, it's a great way to practice the language and get some real experience through speaking.

 What's a chinwag?

 It's Australian for a chat, but literally, it means for one's chin to wag.
 Just think what does your chin do when you talk?
 If you don't understand what I mean, then you need to look up the word wag and or the word chin.

 I've been seeing conversation courses become increasingly popular these days.